KishCom/shorten-node/README.md

 Edit settings.js to match your development and live configurations.
 You'll need standard MySQL creds and a domain for each.

-To setup the initial database structure, simply load the SQL found inside dbSetup.sql, like this (or use another admin tool):

-    mysql -u mysqluer -p databasename < dbSetup.sql

 Install dependencies

     npm install -d

+To setup the initial database structure either manually load the SQL inside of setup_db.js or simply run:

+    node setup_db.js dev

 Launch a dev server